mia-platform/documentation/docs/fast_data/what_is_fast_data.md

 Control Plane is essential for monitoring the execution of Mia-Platform Fast Data and managing data across various runtime environments:

 * Monitor the status of various runtime pipelines.
-* Interact with users via a specialized frontend and adjust pipeline states in response to user inputs.
+* Using a dedicated frontend, users can resume or stop pipeline components by sending commands to the underlying microservices;
 * Collect feedback from workloads to verify their operational status within the associated pipelines.

 For more information about Control Plane configuration, visit **[this page](./runtime_management/control_plane.mdx)**.